charrywhite/charrywhite.github.io/index.md

 ## About Me

-I am currently a post doc research at Hong Kong University of Science and Technology (HKUST).
+I am currently a post doc researcher at Hong Kong University of Science and Technology (HKUST).
 I received my Ph.D. in a joint program between the [Department of Mathematics](https://www.math.hkust.edu.hk/) at Hong Kong University of Science and Technology (HKUST) and the [Department of Mechanics and Aerospace Engineering](https://mae.sustech.edu.cn/en/) at the Southern University of Science and Technology (SUSTech), superivsed by Professor [Yang Wang](https://seng.hkust.edu.hk/about/people/faculty/yang-wang) and Professor [Shiyi Chen](https://www.sustech.edu.cn/en/faculties/english-chen-shiyi.html).
 My academic background includes a B.S. in Physics from SUSTech and a pure math Ph.D. qualification from HKUST.

 ## Research Interests